cr0wnctf/cr0wnctf.github.io/_posts/2020-08-25-googlectf-2020-root-power.markdown

 ![Grub Menu](/images/google20/root-power/qemu-1.png "Grub Menu")
 ![Login Prompt](/images/google20/root-power/qemu-2.png "Login Prompt")

-Binwalk suggests there's a EXT filesystem at offset `0x100000`.
+Binwalk suggests there's an EXT file system at offset `0x100000`.

 ![Binwalk](/images/google20/root-power/binwalk.png "Binwalk")

-## The filesystem
+## The file system

-The filesystem can be mounted with:
+The file system can be mounted with:

 ```bash
 mkdir -p mnt && sudo mount -o loop,offset=1048576 disk.img mnt
 ```

 My first instinct was to check `/etc/shadow` and the boot files, the former was a rabbit hole.
-I also checked `initramfs` to see if there are any files I might've missed, it contains `ssdt.aml`, we'll come back to this later.
+I also checked `initramfs` to see if there are any files I might have missed, it contains `ssdt.aml`, we'll come back to this later.

 ## Authentication mechanism
 A feature that authenticated users in Linux was PAM.